Sun-damaged Skin in Fairfax, VA

 Laser skin rejuvenation

-Laser skin rejuvenation uses a specific wavelength of light energy to break up pigment.
+Laser sun spot removal uses a specific wavelength of light energy to break up the pigment.
 It also stimulates the production of collagen and elastin to reduce skin sag, and improve wrinkles and fine lines.
-Laser treatments also enhance your skin’s circulation, resulting in a healthier, radiant complexion.
+Laser sun spot removal treatments also enhance your skin’s circulation, resulting in a healthier, radiant complexion.

 How can I prevent further sun damage?

-You can reduce your risk of sun damage and skin cancer by always wearing a broad-spectrum sunscreen and limiting your sun exposure.
+You can reduce your risk of sun damage and skin cancer through proper skin care—always wearing a broad-spectrum sunscreen and limiting your sun exposure.

-To learn more, call Contours LaserSpa or book online today.
+To learn more about sun spot treatment or for additional tips on skin care, call Contours LaserSpa or book online today.